WWARES/wwares.github.io/content/pages/w7dp.md

 Meetings are held the 1st Tuesday of each month at 7pm.

-The W7DP clubhouse is at 1504 S.E Justice Ave, College Place, WA, on the corner of SE Justice Ave and Taumarson Rd
+The W7DP clubhouse is at 1504 S.E.
+Justice Ave, College Place, WA, on the corner of S.E.
+Justice Ave and Taumarson Rd.

 [W7DP Meeting Minutes](/w7dp-minutes/)